rklymentiev/py-for-neuro/chapters/chapter4.md

 * 1 = Mild Dementia
 * 2 = Moderate Dementia

-Additionally create a `summary_stats` DataFrame with count of observations (`"ID"` column) and aggregated values (mean and standard deviation of these four variables).
+Additionally, create a `summary_stats` DataFrame with the count of observations (`"ID"` column) and aggregated values (mean and standard deviation of these four variables).

 <codeblock id="04_03">